Nervous about bringing home a new baby? Anxious about the adjustment, wondering how siblings will react, or if you will ever sleep again?

 9. Don’t Forget Your Husband

-I’m blessed with a rock star husband, who makes life with many small children run pretty smoothly. (as smoothly as a circus can be, right?)
+I’m blessed with a rock-star husband who makes life with many small children run pretty smoothly.
+(As smoothly as a circus can be, right?)

 As a mother, you bore the lion’s share of work — carrying the baby, nursing, watching your body go through a myriad of changes.

-Fathers have a different set of stressors during a pregnancy.
+Fathers have a different set of stressors during pregnancy.
 He’s worried about you, the baby, the rest of the children, and how in the world he’ll ever pay for this!
 Cut him some slack.

 Take the time to say thank you when he changes a diaper or reads to the older children while you nurse the baby.
-Encourage him to be hands on, and be sure to have plenty of kisses, hugs and kind words for him in between all the chaos.
+Encourage him to be hands-on, and be sure to have plenty of kisses, hugs, and kind words for him in between all the chaos.

 10. Take Your Time